Toddler Tooth Decay: A Parent’s Guide to Prevention, Reversal, and Treatment

 How to Prevent Tooth Decay in Toddlers

-- Brush twice a day: Use a fluoride or hydroxyapatite toothpaste.
-If you are using fluoride toothpaste, use a rice-sized amount for children under three, increasing to a pea-sized amount as they get older.
+- Brush twice a day: Use fluoride or hydroxyapatite toothpaste.
+Use a rice-sized amount of fluoride toothpaste for children under three, then increase to a pea-sized amount as they grow.

-- Limit sugary drinks: Avoid giving sugary drinks like soft drinks and fruit juice, especially in a sippy cup or baby bottle.
-Encourage them to drink plenty of water throughout the day.
+- Limit sugary drinks: Avoid juice and sweetened drinks, especially in bottles or sippy cups.
+Offer water throughout the day.

-- Use fluoride treatments: Fluoride treatments help protect teeth from cavities and strengthen natural tooth enamel.
+- Use professional fluoride treatments: Fluoride helps protect teeth and slow early decay.

 Treatment Options for Toddler Tooth Decay

-- Extractions: In severe cases where the tooth cannot be saved, your child may need to have the decayed tooth removed.
+- Extractions: In severe cases where the tooth cannot be saved, removal may be necessary to prevent infection or complications.

-If you suspect your toddler may be showing signs of tooth decay, or if it is time for their next check-up, we are here to help.
+If you have noticed changes in your toddler’s teeth or it is time for their next check-up, we are here to help.